Prosecutors: Enraged Auburn man tells Mexican neighbor to leave U.S., chases her with knife

 The man then pulled a folding knife from his pocket, told the woman “to leave his state,” then chased her around the front yard, yelling that he was going to stab her, according to the charges.
 She ran around her car twice while he ran behind her, swinging the knife, before she was able to get in her house and call 911, say charging papers.
 The man remained in her yard, yelling obscenities, before walking away.

-A detective who responded to the woman’s house described her as visibly shaken and crying and said she was initially too scared to come outside to speak with police, the charges say.
+A detective who responded to the woman’s house described her as visibly shaken and crying, and said she was initially too scared to come outside to speak with police, the charges say.

 “She told me she has never met Travis before, and she thought he was going to kill her.
 She also believes that Travis targeted her because of her race,” the detective wrote in charging papers.